 Helpful tips to help you manage your social media presence

 If you’re like most people, you have a lot of social media accounts.
 If you don’t, that’s great!
-Please pat yourself on the back for having it together, and focus on what’s important in life: eating pizza and watching Netflix.
-However, for those of us who have a presence online, it can be hard to keep track of everything.
+Please pat yourself on the back for having it together and focus on what’s important: eating pizza and watching Netflix.
+However, keeping track of everything for those with an online presence can be hard.
 Here are some excellent tips for managing your social media presence:

 Use a calendar—and use it religiously!

-You’ve probably heard this one before, but I think it bears repeating because calendars are so helpful when trying to plan out posts or events.
+You’ve probably heard this one before, but I think it bears repeating because calendars are helpful when planning posts or events.
 They come in many different shapes and sizes; there’s no correct answer here except whatever works best for your needs (Google Calendar is an easy-to-use free option).
-Check out these fantastic ways people use calendars with their brand/business too!
+Check out these fantastic ways people use calendars with their brand/business, too!

 Use checklists—you’ll go crazy without them!